behzodfaiziev/net-kit/README.md

 }
 ```

+## Planned Enhancements
+- [ ] Internationalization support for error messages
+- [ ] No internet connection handling
+- [ ] Multi-part form data support
+- [ ] Refresh Token implementation
+- [ ] Enhance logging capabilities with customizable log levels
+- [ ] Provide more examples and use cases in the documentation
+- [ ] Implement retry logic for failed requests
+- [ ] Add more tests to ensure the package is robust and reliable

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please open an [issue](https://github.com/behzodfaiziev/net-kit/issues) or submit a [pull request](https://github.com/behzodfaiziev/net-kit/pulls).

 ## License